 - The alternative route choices, decomposed in waypoints.

-When I then generate a neo4j database using the spreadsheet method, I get a nice little database – ready to be queried and ready for my algorithms.
+When I then generate a Neo4j graph database using the spreadsheet method, I get a nice little database – ready to be queried and ready for my graph algorithms.

 Let’s go through two versions of this calculation: